datacommonsorg/data/scripts/biomedical/mesh/README.md

 ### Schema

-Each of the five csv + tMCF pair generated is an import of the MeSH ontology mapping to one of the four following entities: [MeSHConcept](https://datacommons.org/browser/MeSHConcept), [MeSHDescriptor](https://datacommons.org/browser/MeSHDescriptor), [MeSHQualifier](https://datacommons.org/browser/MeSHQualifier), [MeSHTerm](https://datacommons.org/browser/MeSHTerm), [MeshRecord](https://datacommons.org/browser/MeSHRecord).
+Each of the five csv + tMCF pair generated is an import of the MeSH ontology mapping to one of the four following entities: [MeSHConcept](https://datacommons.org/browser/MeSHConcept), [MeSHDescriptor](https://datacommons.org/browser/MeSHDescriptor), [MeSHQualifier](https://datacommons.org/browser/MeSHQualifier), [MeshSupplementaryRecord](https://datacommons.org/browser/MeSHSupplementaryRecord), and [MeSHTerm](https://datacommons.org/browser/MeSHTerm).

 ## Examples